vibhav950/zerotunnel/docs/specifications/KAPPA.md

 ### 7.7.
 KEM re-encapsulation attack

-An attacker who has compromised an _OTPQK_ from a previous KAPPA session without compromising _Password_ can replay the compromised key (_OTPQK<sub>Enc</sub>_) to the responder and de-encapsulate the _SS_.
+An attacker who has compromised an _OTPQK_ from a previous KAPPA session without compromising _Password_ for the current session can replay the compromised key (_OTPQK<sub>Enc</sub>_) to the responder and de-encapsulate the _SS_.
 However, such an attacker is unable to re-encapsulate the _SS_ with the fresh PQ-KEM public key of the session under attack, since he only has this key in encrypted form.

 ### 7.8.
 Risks of weak random sources